c-straub/radVP/README.md

 The outputs of the particle-in-cell simulations get printed in various output files, all having the prefix "out_".

 In the parallelised parts (in particular, in the PIC simulations), the program uses 200 threads in parallel.
-This number can be changed in the ..."_barrier.h" Header Files.
+This number can be changed in the ..."_barrier.h" header files.

 The numerical simulations of a steady state itself and its radial periods have to be called by writing suitable function calls in main.cpp.
 Examples for how to call these functions -- again in the case of the istropic polytrope k=1=Rmax -- are provided in main.cpp ; they are currently commented out.

+## Contact
+Because the author has changed his field of research, this code is no longer maintained by him.
+Should there still be any questions regarding the code, the author's current contact details can be found on his personal website [https://christopher-straub.com](https://christopher-straub.com/).